Network News - November

 Important Notification

-During the module rollout, some users received multiple enrollment notifications due to a default platform setting.
+During the module rollout, some users received multiple enrolment notifications due to a default platform setting.
 We apologise for any confusion this caused.
 You can disable these notifications by following the Step Wise Guide to Using Canvas Notifications , now available in the LMS under the same name.

 Questions?